piquepq/ML4CO_branching/README.md

 Optional arguments:
 `-s SEED`: random seed used to initialize the pseudo-random number generator `-j NJOBS`: number of parallel sample-generation jobs.
+`-w WHERE`: where you run the code, 0 for local machine, 1 for HPC.

 #### Behavior cloning